Filpill/blog-web/content/projects/2024-01-16-docker-ingestion.md

 The Github project this article is based on can be found here: [github_repo: nba_stats](https://github.com/Filpill/nba_stats/tree/main)

 ## Required Containers
-We will be building 3 containers to manage the data ingestion:
+We will be building 4 containers to manage the data ingestion:
 - Postgres - Hosting a database
+- Psql - Running Postgres CLI Tool (Another Postgres Instance)
 - PgAdmin - Managing Postgres
 - Python - Ingesting Data into Postgres DB

-### The Overall Plan:
+### The container set-up:

 {{<mermaid>}}